 Al Heartley (he/him/his) is a Principal at ALJP Consulting.
 In addition to his consulting work, Al is the managing director of the Wirtz Center for the Performing Arts at Northwestern University.
 Al is a graduate of Yale School of Drama and has worked for various regional theaters across the country including the Eugene O'Neill Theater Center, Yale Repertory Theatre, The Guthrie Theater, Cleveland Play House, and Steppenwolf Theatre Company.
 He currently serves on the boards of the Young Nonprofit Professionals Network and the Yale Summer Cabaret.

-Francesca Fernandez McKenzie (she/her/hers) is an Operations Associate with ALJP Consulting.
+Francesca Fernandez McKenzie (she/her/hers) is an Associate at ALJP Consulting.
 She is a 1st generation pin@y californian actor, educator and theater maker.
 She is a co-Founder of Encompass Collective NYC, an ensemble of teaching artists trained at Yale School of Drama offering actor training and consultation for BIMPOC artists at sliding scale rates.
 She is currently an educator at Waterwell Drama Program, Urban Arts Partnership, and the Yale Dramat Association.
 She is also serving as a Vice Chair for the RED (Representation, Equity, Diversity) Initiative for the Kennedy Center American Theater College Festival, Region 1.

 Megan Sandberg-Zakian (she/her/hers) is an Associate at ALJP Consulting.
 She is a theater director with a passion for the development of diverse new American plays & playwrights, and a co-founder of Maia Directors, a consulting group for artists and organizations engaging with stories from the Middle East and beyond.
 Her book There Must Be Happy Endings: On a Theatre of Optimism and Honesty is available from The 3rd Thing Press.
 Megan is a graduate of Brown University and holds an MFA in Interdisciplinary Arts from Goddard College.
 She lives in Jamaica Plain, MA, with her wife Candice.